falcosecurity/falco/README.md

 ##### Container install (CoreOS)

-The recommended way to run Falco on CoreOS is inside of its own Docker container using the install commands in the paragraph above.
+The recommended way to run falco on CoreOS is inside of its own Docker container using the install commands in the paragraph above.
 This method allows full visibility into all containers on the host OS.

 This method is automatically updated, includes some nice features such as automatic setup and bash completion, and is a generic approach that can be used on other distributions outside CoreOS as well.

-However, some users may prefer to run Falco in the CoreOS toolbox.
+However, some users may prefer to run falco in the CoreOS toolbox.
 While not the recommended method, this can be achieved by installing Falco inside the toolbox using the normal installation method, and then manually running the sysdig-probe-loader script:

 ```
 toolbox --bind=/dev --bind=/var/run/docker.sock